 Wouldn’t it suck if you spent all of this time learning a skill only to realize you have been doing it wrong?
-It is important to have checkpoints throughout your acquisition process so you can course-correct, have reinforcement and better guidance.
+It is important to have checkpoints throughout your acquisition process so you can course-correct, have reinforcements, and get guidance.

 While studying, I would test out phrases and words with my husband.
-Although Google Translate is not perfect, I found it very useful if I wanted to see the meaning of a Croatian word or phrase (super helpful for spelling).
+Although Google Translate is not perfect, I found it very useful if I wanted to see the meaning of a Croatian word or phrase.
 I created my own quizzes and flashcards to test my memory.

 Time yourself.
 Take SHORT breaks if needed.
 Disable ALL distractions.
 Focus.